 Availability

-StockLevels shows how many room rate products are available in the hotel.
+StockLevels show how many room rate products are available in the hotel.
 Hotels in this module are managed like warehouses in the default accelerator.
-Each hotel has a hotel products, room rate products.
+Each hotel has hotel products: room rate products.
 These products have a stock value that shows how many rooms are available for booking.

-The system calculates the availability for the requested period of time, day by day.
+The system calculates availability for the requested period of time, day by day.

 Payment

-When a user starts a booking and lands on the Payment Details Page the Travel Accelerator will provide up to two different payment options.
+When a user starts a booking and lands on the Payment Details Page, Travel Accelerator will provide up to two different payment options.

 A Payment Option is a high-level concept basically representing the possibility to pay a certain amount at a certain moment in time.
-The travel Accelerator comes up with two built-in payment options, each one with its own set of rules to be qualified as permitted.
+Travel Accelerator comes with two built-in payment options, each with its own set of rules to qualify as permitted.

 - Advance payment